 The Inverciyde IJB was established by parliamentary order on 27 June 2015 following approval of the Inverciyde Integration Scheme by the Scottish Ministers.
-The integration scheme is currently being reviewed by all the Greater Glasgow IJB's and will be revised and approved by IJB in the autumn of 2022.
-Inverciyde IJB is a body corporate, a legal entity in its own right but it relies on support from officers employed by Inverciyde Council and Greater Glasgow & Clyde NHS Board in relation to the conduct of its business.
+The integration scheme is currently being reviewed by all the Greater Glasgow IJB's and aims to be approved by the IJB in May 2023.
+The timeline for the completion of this task has slipped Greater Glasgow wide due to the scale of work required in its completion and the requirement for consultation with the Health Board and each Local Authority.
+Invercive IJB is a body corporate, a legal entity in its own right but it relies on support from officers employed by Invercive Council and Greater Glasgow & Clyde NHS Board in relation to the conduct of its business.
 It is subject to the Public Bodies (Joint Working) (Scotland) Act 2014 and secondary legislation directly relating to the integration of health and social care services, and indirectly in relation to regulatory regimes affecting devolved public bodies in Scotland.
 The main features of the IJB's governance arrangements are described in the Local Code but are summarised below.